Fractional and full investment opportunities in racehorses

 There are four bloodlines, each with a different level of scarcity, influencing the cost of investment, the potential winnings and the likelihood of an impressive stud fee.
 Finally, each individual horse has genotype, which is kind of like a serial number on an NFT trading card.
 The closer to 1 it is, the more pure and valuable the digital horse.

 This space is evolving extremely fast.
 Heck, there’s already multiple websites dedicated entirely to what’s happening on Zed Run.
 The Zed Gazette contains comprehensive Zed Run News, guides, and a community.

 While still in its infancy, Zed is one of the single most interesting investment opportunities available.
 Mirroring the rise of esports and virtual crypto casinos, this platform for digital race horse ownership may be a beacon to the future, directly appealing to a younger generation of investors.

 Where does this all end up?
 Who knows.
 I could be biased on multiple levels, but I think this is the start of something enormous.

 In the meantime, check them out if you’re feeling lucky.
 Or just settle in and head over to their Twitch to catch a few virtual races.

 Start your free trial of Insider.

 Deep research and investment insights on thirteen alternative asset classes.
 Scores and recommendations.
 Outlooks and risks.
 And our private Facebook group.
-All for under $9/month.
+Start today.
+No credit card required.